ryanburnette/html-asset-ref/README.md

 ## Test

+The reliability of this package is maintained through the test.
 The `_content.html` markup in this project should contain all possible examples of HTML tags that reference a downloadable asset.

-The test ensures that all applicable tags are being found and their correct references returned and then modified by the callback.
+The tests ensure that all applicable tags are being found and their correct references returned and then modified by the callback.

 ```shell
 go test